 Network administrators get access to a console on the UCaaS server and can get traffic statistics from it, even watching live feedback on traffic flows.

-The SD-WAN software, whether hosted on a computer, embedded in an appliance or based on a cloud server, enables the address space of all participating LANs to be unified.
+The SD-WAN software, whether hosted on a computer, embedded in an appliance or based on the cloud provider’s server, enables the address space of all participating LANs to be unified.
 This is what makes the WAN.

 The internet is a separate address space and its inclusion in the system breaks the requirements for the definition of a private WAN.
 However, the encapsulation procedures of the SD-WAN bridge that address-related problem, enabling the network software to ignore the underlying internet’s addressing requirements.